Rafi-Luffy/Rafi-Luffy/README.md

 <!-- About Me Section -->
 <div align="center">

-A **Computer Science student** with a builder's mindset, blending curiosity, code, and a passion for *kaizen* (continuous improvement) to create impactful technology.
-I specialize in designing efficient, user-centric systems across **AI, Web, and Data platforms**.
-As a **Google Cloud Certified** professional fluent in Japanese business etiquette, I thrive in globally collaborative and cross-cultural development environments.
+A <b>Computer Science student</b> with a builder's mindset, blending curiosity, code, and a passion for <i>kaizen</i> (continuous improvement) to create impactful technology.
+I specialize in designing efficient, user-centric systems across <b>AI, Web, and Data platforms</b>.
+As a <b>Google Cloud Certified</b> professional fluent in Japanese business etiquette, I thrive in globally collaborative and cross-cultural development environments.

 </div>